jsierles/react-native-audio/README.md

 This library supports recording, basic playback and offers progress callbacks for both.

-To record in AAC format, at 22050 KHz in low quality mono:
+To record in AAC format, at 22050 KHz in low quality mono with metering enabled:

 ```
 import {AudioRecorder, AudioUtils} from 'react-native-audio';